JoelLefkowitz/paths/README.md

 }
 ```

-Edge cases for splitting strings are handled the same way as the python standard library:
+Edge cases for splitting strings and manipulating paths are handled the same way as the python standard library:

 ```cpp
 split("", "/") -> {""}